webiny/webiny-js-data-mock/README.md

 You can create completely random mock data for any model by running:

 ```
-yarn create-data-per-tenant --tenants="yourTenantName" --amount=1 --models=YOUR_MODEL_ID
+yarn create-data-per-tenant --tenants=yourTenantName --amount=1 --models=aModelId,anotherModelId,....
 ```

 In the `tenants` argument, you can pass multiple tenants separated by a comma or a `*` to target all existing tenants.

 In the `amount` argument, you must send the amount of the records you want to create.
+Default is `5`.

 In the `models` argument, you must send the `modelId` of the model you want to create the records for.
 Same as for the tenants, you can send multiple `modelId` separated by a comma or a `*` to target all existing models.

+#### IMPORTANT!

+When sending a `*`, make sure it is sent with quotes, like this: `"*"`.
+Otherwise, the script will fail.